• Privacy Policy/Disclaimer

 Vanilla wafers win for best overall cookie.

-bowl of banana pudding with Nilla wafers
+A bowl of banana pudding made with vanilla wafers with a box of Nilla wafers in the background.

 Most banana pudding recipes call for vanilla wafers.
 And for good reason.
 They taste good in the pudding and have the right consistency.
 They are also cost effective and easy to find.